01 of 05

 - Auriculars: A broad chocolate brown stripe extends across the osprey's auriculars.
 The stripe is slightly narrower at the eyes and widens toward the nape, connecting to the dark plumage of the upperparts.

-- Bill: As carnivorous birds, ospreys have a strongly hooked bill suitable for ripping into prey.
+- Bill: Ospreys have a strongly hooked bill suitable for ripping into prey.
 The bill is black and has a thick base, but is smaller than an eagle's bill.

 - Throat and Underparts: Ospreys have countershaded plumage with white underparts, from the chin and throat to the undertail coverts.
 Some minor brown mottling may show around the base of the throat, but white is by far the dominant color.